dev-bittu/lotus-grammar/grammar/functions/function_declaration.md

 ---

 ## **Higher-Order Functions**
-MyLang allows functions to accept other functions as arguments or return them.
+Lotus allows functions to accept other functions as arguments or return them.
 When using higher-order functions, the `def` keyword is sufficient without specifying parameter or return types.

 ### Example:
 ```lotus